Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Upon activation, go to the MemberPress » Settings page and then enter your license key.

-You’ll find this information under your account on the MemberPress website.
+You’ll find this information in your account on the MemberPress website.
 It’s also in the email you got when you purchased MemberPress.

 After entering this information, click on ‘Activate License Key.’

-Next, you need to set up at least one payment gateway so you can easily accept credit card payments on the pay-per-view site.
+Next, you need to set up at least one payment gateway to accept credit card payments on the pay-per-view site easily.

 After that, open the ‘Gateway’ dropdown and select the gateway you want to use.

 MemberPress will now show all the settings you need to configure before you can use this payment gateway.
-Each gateway has different settings, for example in the following image we’re adding PayPal payment to WordPress.
+Each gateway has different settings.
+For example, in the following image, we are adding PayPal payments to WordPress.

-Once you’ve configured the gateway, click on ‘Update Options’ to save your settings.
+Once you’ve configured the gateway, click ‘Update Options’ to save your settings.

 Creating Membership Levels

-In the following image, we’re charging $100 every 6 months.
+In the following image, we are charging $100 every six months.

 By accepting recurring payments in WordPress, you can automate the billing process.
 This can save you a ton of time and generally leads to fewer payment delays and errors.
 It also means you don’t have to send invoices manually.